parkermac/LO/notes/Forecast_Operators_Manual.md

 #### Short version
 1. Look at https://liveocean.apl.uw.edu/output/ to see if a folder for today is there, after about 7 AM.
-2. Logon to apogee and go to `/dat1/parker/LO/driver` and do `cat *0.log`, anytime after 3 AM.
+2. Logon to apogee and go to `/dat1/parker/LO/driver` and do `cat *new.log`, anytime after 3 AM.
 3. Check that the movie http://faculty.washington.edu/pmacc/LO/p5_Phab_full_salt_top.html has today's timestamp on it, anytime after about 8 AM.
 4. If anything looks amiss, contact David Darr at darrd@uw.edu.